pavanuppuluri/devops-kubernetes/kubectl.md

   kubectl get pods,deploy
   ````

-### Display detailed state of one or more resources
+### To display detailed state of one or more resources

 * General syntax
   ````